 • Recycling receptacles are positioned throughout the campus, and we contract with a composting company that can accept more materials than can usually be composted in typical home composter.
 This reduces waste throughout our parish house and especially in the kitchen where we prepare community suppers and receptions as well as foods to be sold in the May Fair House.

-Pollinator Garden
+St. Stephen’s Pollinator Garden

 The Lord God took the man and put him in the Garden of Eden to work it and take care of it.–Genesis 2:15

-A pollinator can be a bee, beetle, wasp, butterfly, moth, hummingbird, bat or even a small mammal.
+Our beautiful pollinator garden has been an ongoing project of St. Stephens Creation Care Committee since 2022 and is a reflection of the Episcopal Church’s abiding commitment to environmental stewardship.
+The health and sanctity of our planet is a matter of grave concern throughout the word, especially the threat posed by the dwindling population of insects.
+Some studies indicate that as much as 40 percent of the insect world faces extinction.
 We often forget how vital these small creatures are to the health of our planet.
-According to the U.S. Department of Agriculture, about 75 percent of the world’s flowering plants and about 35 percent of the world’s food crops need pollination to reproduce.
+According to the USDA, about 75 percent of the world’s flowering plants and about 35 percent of the world’s food crops need pollination to reproduce.
 Scientists estimate that one out of every three bites of food we eat is dependent on pollination.
 In addition, pollinators support healthy ecosystems that clean the air, stabilize soils, and support other wildlife.
 Clearly, we need pollinators to maintain a healthy world.

 JoAnne Palmore is a long-time member of St. Stephen’s Church and an avid gardener.
 For many years she was a May Fair House manager.